California Set to Ban All Sales of New Gasoline Cars By 2035

 What to Know

-- The proposal would require "all new passenger cars, trucks and SUVs sold in California" to be zero-emission vehicles by 2035.
+- The plan requires "all new passenger cars, trucks and SUVs sold in California" to be zero-emission vehicles by 2035.

-- The proposal will add regulations to warranties and serviceability on electric vehicles to ensure drivers who make the switch to electric cars are getting their money's worth.
+- The plan will add regulations to warranties and serviceability on electric vehicles to ensure drivers who make the switch to electric cars are getting their money's worth.

 - Californians with gasoline cars can continue to use them, and gasoline cars can still be bought and sold used, according to Newsom's 2020 executive order.

-Regulators at the California Air Resources Board are set to vote Thursday on a groundbreaking new rule for emmissions and vehicle sales in the state.
+Regulators at the California Air Resources Board approved a groundbreaking new rule for emissions and vehicle sales in the nation's most populous state.

-The Advanced Clean Cars II proposal from the ARB, which was first presented this spring, would require "all new passenger cars, trucks and SUVs sold in California" to be zero-emission vehicles by 2035.
+The Advanced Clean Cars II proposal from CARB would require "all new passenger cars, trucks and SUVs sold in California" to be zero-emission vehicles by 2035.
+The decision by the California Air Resources Board came two years after Gov. Gavin Newsom first directed regulators to consider such a policy.

-It's in keeping with a 2020 executive order from Gov. Gavin Newsom, who said in September of that year that California would phase out gasoline cars and "eliminate harmful emissions from the transportation sector" in the next 15 years.
+If the goal is reached, California would cut emissions from cars in half by 2040.

+The policy still needs federal approval, but that's considered likely under the Biden Administration.

 Here's how those quotas break down by year, according to the plan: